 Attendance is free for all invited participants and is open to the public, whether or not W3C members.

 Because the venue has limited space, you must receive an acceptance email in order to attend.
-Also, be sure to keep an eye on these important dates.
+You might wish to defer making non-refundable travel arrangements until you receive an invitation.
+Be sure to keep an eye on these important dates.

 Our aim is to get diverse attendance from a variety of industries and communities, including: